ocefra/AIND-Isolation/heuristic_analysis.md

 + **Heuristic 3:** compute the player's advantage, but penalise it (by subtracting one) if at least one of the open moves can be blocked by the opponent on the next move.
 In addition, reward a position which blocks the opponent (i.e. it is placed at a location which is positioned an L-shaped move away from the opponent).

-Here are the **overall average percentage of wins** in the three 1000-match tournaments.
-The figures for ID_Improved are averaged over all 7 * 3000 matches played.
+Here are the **overall average percentages of wins** in the three 1000-match tournaments.
+The figures for ID_Improved are averaged over all 3 * 7000 matches played.

 | --- | ID_Improved | Heuristic_1 | Heuristic_2 | Heuristic 3 |
 | ------------ | ------------ | ------------- | ------------ | ------------ |